 You can find it here.

 Any instant camera is a benefit.
 They provide you with an image instantly, that you can hold in your hand.
-Instant film is a genius idea, that allows you to be creative while still being a serious photographer.
+Instant film cameras are a genius idea that allow you to be creative while still being a serious photographer.

 Looking at the range of cameras you can get in 2018, there is one clear winner; the Fujifilm Instax 90 Mini Neo classic.
 If we were talking about Polaroid cameras of all time, then the Polaroid 180 Land Camera would win.
 But there is the small problem of the lack of film.

 The Mini 90 gives you many options that are fun and creative to use.
 The images are smaller than the Lomo Wide, but a smaller image is easier to store in your wallet or small photo book.
 Unlike the Lomo, this camera is small enough that you don’t notice the missing space in your bag.

 The Mini 90 doesn’t have the close-up lens from the InstantFlex, nor the ND filters, but the intuitive light settings found in the mini are more attractive.
 Get me one please!

 Other options that didn’t make our list include the Instax Mini 9, Instax Wide 300 and Fujifilm Instax Square.

 You might want to check our article on must have film cameras too.

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 Thank you for reading...